bareboat-necessities/lysmarine_gen/README.md

 NOTE: Many steps above are optional except of the last four ones.

 NOTE: The default password for the root account is 'changeme'.
+There is also a user account 'user' with the password 'changeme'.
+Make sure you change those passwords.

 NOTE: Do not connect USB3.0 devices to coremp135 USB2.0 ports.